Skip to main content

 Here is a guide about the different types of results you may get:

-• A combination of cross marks and check marks ✅ – the propagation is in process and should be completed in time
+• A combination of cross marks and check marks ✅ – the propagation is in process and should be completed in time.

-In case you encounter any issues after verifying that the propagation process is completed, flush the DNS cache on your device and check again.
+If you encounter any issues after verifying that the propagation process is completed, flush the DNS cache on your device and check again.

 Did this answer your question?